 Zoloft (sertraline chloride) is an antidepressant that was developed and manufactured by Pfizer in 1990.
 It was originally developed for the U.K. market and was released under the brand name Lustral.
 Pfizer developed and marketed Zoloft as a safer alternative, with fewer side effects and withdrawal symptoms than competitor drugs such as Prozac, which was developed and manufactured by Eli Lilly.

 Nine years after its release in the U.K., the Food and Drug Administration (FDA) approved Zoloft for use in the United States.
 By 2005, Zoloft was the most popularly prescribed antidepressant on the U.S. market, with nearly 30 million prescriptions being written.
 In that same year, it was the sixth most prescribed brand-name prescription medication, grossing nearly $ 2.6 billion.

 Zoloft comes from a class of antidepressant drugs known as SSRIs (selective serotonin reuptake inhibitors).
 SSRIs have been used to control depression and other mental illnesses since the early 1980s.
 Today, they are the most prescribed class of antidepressant medication on the U.S. market.
 They are popular mainly due to the fact that they have fewer side effects than other types of antidepressants.

-Generic-brand sertraline, manufactured by Roxane Laboratories and IVAX Pharmaceuticals, became available in 2006.
+Generic-brand sertraline, which is now manufactured by Roxane, Roerig, Greenstone and others, became available in 2006.
 Zoloft and its generic forms come in both tablet and oral concentrate form.
 Typical dosage for treating depression is 50 mg once a day.